 If you answer yes to any of these questions, you may want to speak to your doctor.

 There are lots of ways to reduce your chances of developing opioid dependence and addiction.
 Knowing and paying attention to the factors that may contribute to opioid dependence and addiction is a good start.

 - History of dependence or misuse of opioids or other drugs

 - Chronic pain

 - Being prescribed higher doses of opioids for a longer time

 Anyone can become dependent on opioids but these are known factors that increase your risk.
 Not everyone who has chronic pain or a history of misuse will become dependent.

-Dependence and addiction are also highly stigmatised, so people who are dependent or addicted may experience discrimination from other people, health services or police.
-This can make people feel ashamed and prevent them from asking for help.
+Dependence and addiction are also highly stigmatised so people who are dependent or addicted may experience discrimination from other people, health services or police.
+This can make people feel ashamed and prevent them asking for help.
 Dependence or addiction is a medical condition that many people struggle with.
 You should not be made to feel ashamed for experiencing dependence or seeking help.